West Memphis Three: Evidence and interviews

 Police officers James Sudbury and Steve Jones felt that the crime had "cult" overtones, and that Damien Echols might be a suspect because he had an interest in occultism, and Jones felt Echols was capable of murdering children.
 The police interviewed Echols on May 7, two days after the bodies were discovered.
 During a polygraph examination, he denied any involvement.
 The polygraph examiner claimed that Echols' chart indicated deception.
 On May 9, during a formal interview by Detective Bryn Ridge, Echols mentioned that one of the victims had wounds to the genitals; law enforcement viewed this knowledge as incriminating.

+No physical evidence connected Echols, Baldwin or Misskelley to the crime.

 After a month had passed with little progress in the case, police continued to focus their investigation upon Echols, interrogating him more frequently than any other person.
 Nonetheless, they claimed he was not regarded as a direct suspect but a source of information.

-On June 3, the police interrogated Jessie Misskelley, Jr. Despite his reported IQ of 72 (categorizing him as borderline intellectual functioning) and his status as a minor, Miskelley was questioned alone; his parents were not present during the interrogation.
+On June 3, the police interrogated Jessie Misskelley Jr. Despite his reported IQ of 72 (categorizing him as borderline intellectual functioning) and his status as a minor, Misskelley was questioned alone; his parents were not present during the interrogation.
 Misskelley's father gave permission for Misskelley to go with police but did not explicitly give permission for his son to be questioned or interrogated.
 Misskelley was questioned for roughly 12 hours.
 Only two segments, totaling 46 minutes, were recorded.
 Misskelley quickly recanted his confession, citing intimidation, coercion, fatigue, and veiled threats from police.
 Misskelley specifically said he was "scared of the police" during this confession.